 People of all ages experience stress, not just adults.
-A child’s life may be perceived by most as carefree and happy because their only job at this time in their life is to play and learn.
+A child’s life may be perceived by most as happy and carefree because their only job at that time is to play and learn.
 It’s not surprising, however, that kids do indeed experience a certain degree of stress even though they don't have the same responsibilities as adults, such as bills to pay and mouths to feed.

-Whether the oldest, middle, youngest, or only child, kids face pressures to live up to achievements and expectations of parents, siblings, teachers and friends.
+Whether the oldest, middle, youngest or only child, kids face pressures to live up to the achievements and expectations of their family members, teachers and friends.
 They are concerned with pleasing others, getting into sports teams or making first chair in band, to name a few.
 These once-fun activities may lead to burnout when there is too much pressure to excel.

-I have interviewed kids in my practice, and some of the life events that caused them stress seemed very adult and surprising, yet it makes a lot of sense when you think about it.
+When I speak with the kids in my practice, some of the life events that cause them stress seem surprisingly adult, yet it makes sense when you think about it.
 They are not just worried about studying to get good grades; loftier goals in advanced placement classes or elite youth sports teams, for example, now occupy kids’ headspaces.
 A year of virtual or hybrid school, not to mention the pandemic, also caused significant stress for kids.
 Beyond that, consider the daily social stressors kids face, compounded by social media use.
-The thought of being “ghosted” or “left on read” can be stressful for children and adolescents.
+While a small percentage of children will manage to take all these challenges in stride, most will require additional support at some point before reaching adulthood.

 Signs and Effects of Stress

 Kids don’t always know how to communicate stress to their parents or physician, so it is helpful to watch for physical signs.
 Frequent headaches or stomach upset are common complaints, as is difficulty sleeping or bedwetting.

 The stress response is activated any time the brain is presented with a challenge or threat.
 The hypothalamus-pituitary-adrenal (HPA) axis is one of the main components of the stress response, along with the sympathetic nervous system (SNS).
 Hormones and neurotransmitters, such as cortisol, epinephrine and norepinephrine, are released in response to stress to supply the energy needed to get out of harm’s way.